 - Highlighting - Controls which bytes are highlighted in the current interface using a color scheme.
 When a color scheme is enabled by clicking on an item in the Highlighting menu, the background color of all bytes that match that scheme are modified.
 A check mark will appear beside an active highlight, and the highlight can be turned off by clicking on the highlight name again.
 Note that multiple highlights can be turned on at the same time (highlights at the top of the list take precedence over highlights at the bottom).
 The default Highlight options are 'Linefeed Characters' (0x0d and 0x0a), 'Alphanumeric Characters' (all letters and numbers), 'Control Characters' (any of the bytes from 0 to 31), and 'Non-ASCII Characters' (any of the bytes from 128 to 255).
 Custom highlights can be generated by clicking the 'Edit Highlights...' menu option (see Highlight Options for more information) and highlights can also be created for highlighting Shorts (a Short is a group of two hex bytes).
 Note that Syntax Highlighting is now applied using the File Bar.

-- Ruler - Specifies whether the Ruler is displayed above each file.
-The ruler is a band with tick marks, indicated byte offsets from the first byte in a line.
-The units used for the ruler can be set to hex or decimal using Hex Units or Decimal Units.
+- Ruler - The Show Ruler option controls whether the Ruler is displayed above each file.
+The ruler is a band with tick marks, indicating byte offsets from the first byte in a line.
+If Show Labels is turned off then no text labels are displayed on the Ruler but the text labels will be shown in a hint popup when the mouse is placed over the ruler for a second (both the mouse location and the current cursor position are shown).
+If Show Arrows is on then small arrows indicating the current mouse or cursor position are displayed in the ruler.
+The units used for the ruler labels can be set to hex or decimal using Hex Units or Decimal Units.